mwrichmond/mdb-gcp-agentic-ai-workshop/docs/SETUP.md

 cd base-ai-agent-adk
 ```

-<h4>2.&emsp;Set up a virtual Python environment</h4>
+<h4>2.&emsp;Create and activate a virtual Python environment</h4>

 This lab uses the uv pacakge manager for Python.